The hiss of a teppan grill. The delicate crack of a nori sheet. The first sip of miso soup that changes everything.

 Kyoto

-Known for its kaiseki cuisine, a multi-course meal featuring seasonal ingredients and exquisite presentation.
+Kaiseki – a multi-course fine dining experience that highlights seasonal ingredients and exquisite presentation.
 This refined dining experience is the pinnacle of Japanese culinary art.

 🍱 Kaiseki Ryori 🎋 Seasonal ingredients 🍵 Matcha